MODM Clinical Database Management

 Knowledge of businesses and health issues in countries where the target language is spoken.

-Knowing how to work in a team and position oneself within a group.
+Learning to work as part of a team and find one’s place within a group.

 Communicating effectively, listening actively, and sharing ideas (techniques, methods, and networks).

-Establishing constructive professional relationships (attitudes and postures); collaboration and consultation.
+Building constructive professional relationships (attitudes and behaviors); collaboration and consultation.

 Negotiation techniques

-Knowing how to compile a relevant bibliography related to scientific subjects
+Know how to compile a relevant bibliography related to scientific topics

-Exercises on a digital platform aimed at reviewing and consolidating language skills.
+Exercises on a digital platform designed to review and reinforce language skills.

 Communication: tests, exercises, role-playing